AppStoreFoundation/docs/README.md

 Firstly, open and transparent standards facilitate trust and privacy.
 Secondly, revenue shares are redistributed away from unnecessary intermediaries to end-users and developers.
 Thirdly, through open-source code, knowledge is accessible to the community.

 ## What is the problem that is being solved ?

+Today there are 2.1 bn smartphone users in the world generating more than \$77 bn in annual gross revenue.
+Those numbers are projected to double by 2020.
+However, app stores are still riddled with inefficiencies and malware.
+In-app purchases (IAP) are not accessible to the low-end market, in-app advertising is plagued by too many intermediaries, malware is still prevalent and innovation is slowing down.

+The reasons are diverse: payment models are not suited for emerging countries and younger generations; there is no trust between the actors of the ecosystem; and there is a lack of standardisation defining clear interfaces and enabling market free entry for new players.

 ## Components